 - You already saw Monument Valley and want to know what to do near it.

 - Or perhaps you weren’t able to get in because they do have a permit system and the amount of people who can visit the area is very limited.

 Either way, I can promise you that this list I’m about to share with you will really give you a lot to do within this region.

-Here are the 7 spots to check out near Monument Valley:
+Here are the 7 things to see near Monument Valley:

 - Monument Valley Overlook (Forest Gump highway spot).

 - Mexican Hat (awesome hike and views).